drawpile/website/README.md

 Run `./manage.py migrate` to initialize the database.
 Run `./update-assets.sh` to populate the database with the basic content.

+Run './manage.py dpauth' to generate a keypair for external authentication.
+Copy&paste the output into your `local_settings.py` file.

 You should now have a local copy of the website, ready for development!

 ### Deployment